-In order to effectively execute, corporate story needs to thrive across the whole organization from the board room right down to the front-line.
+In order to effectively execute, the corporate story needs to thrive across the whole organization from the boardroom right down to the front-line.
 This only happens when leadership at all levels of seniority actively engage their people in a transformational way – through role modelling, coaching, motivating and providing fresh thinking and ideas – all completely aligned with the business priorities.

 Developing Sustainable Leadership Capability

-In order to meaningfully bring corporate vision and strategy to life and connect strategy to daily operations in a meaningful, successful and sustainable way, senior leaders and front line managers need to develop and hone their leadership and engagement skills.
+In order to meaningfully bring corporate vision and strategy to life – connecting strategy to daily operations in a meaningful, successful and sustainable way – senior leaders and front-line managers need to develop and hone their leadership and engagement skills.
 We categorize these skills in two capability areas:

 1) Strategic Leadership